-If you are like me, you’ve been singing “Toss a coin to your Witcher” in your head since you binged The Witcher on Netflix and by now you’ve realized that season 2 won’t come out until 2021.
-If you didn’t know that last fact and just learned this information now – I’m sorry.
-But!
+If you’re like me, you’ve been singing “Toss a coin to your Witcher” in your head since you binged the first season of The Witcher on Netflix, and you’ve been counting down the days until season 2.
+But what to do now that season 2 is out and you’ve already watched the whole thing?
 Fear not!
 I made a list of books to read that will fill the void in your heart left behind by this epic fantasy show.
-So without further ado, let’s begin!
+So, without further ado, let’s begin!

 The Best Books to Read After Binging The Witcher

 1. Cursed by Thomas Wheeler and Frank Miller